Expedition DateS

 Shira Camp 1 to Shira Camp 2

 Today, trek from Shira Camp 1 to Shira Camp 2.
-This gradual ascent allows for better acclimatization while enjoying the striking scenery of the Shira Plateau.
+This gradual ascent allows for better acclimatization while enjoying the striking scenery of the Shira Plateau and Kilimanjaro.

 Day 4